Be Good to Yourself and Others This Flu Season

 It's over in a few seconds and has no side effects (no, it doesn’t give you the flu).
 Plus, it’s fully covered by the Affordable Care Act, which makes it $0 for almost anyone with health insurance—even if you haven’t met your deductible.
-Get vaccinated by the end of October, and keep yourself and your loved ones safe this flu season.
+Get vaccinated, and keep yourself and your loved ones safe this flu season.
 Grab your health insurance card and go to:

 If you have a BlueMedicare Choice (RPPO), BlueMedicare Select (PPO), BlueMedicare Complete (HMO SNP), BlueMedicare Classic (HMO), BlueMedicare Classic Plus (HMO) and BlueMedicare Premier (HMO) plan: Be sure you're signed up for HealthyBlue Rewards because you earn $20 for getting your shot!

 5 more tips to help you avoid the flu

 Besides getting the flu shot, follow the advice of the Centers for Disease Control and Prevention (CDC) to lower the risk of bringing the flu virus into your household:

 1. Keep it clean: Wash your hands often with soap and water or an alcohol-based sanitizer to reduce germs.
 Disinfect high-traffic areas in your home and office, like doorknobs and keyboards.